MIPPL/nephele-org-website/public/content/developers/docs/data-and-analytics/block-explorers/index.md

 - From - The address of the account that submitted the transaction
 - To - The address of the recipient or smart contract that the transaction interacts with
 - Tokens transferred - A list of tokens that were transferred as part of the transaction
-- Value - The total ETH value being transferred
+- Value - The total NEPH value being transferred
 - Transaction fee - The amount paid to the miner to process the transaction (calculated by gas price\*gas used)

 **Advanced data**